PhotoBiomodulation Red Light +Hydrogen Inhalation

 What to Expect:

-1. Session: During a PhotoBiomodulation Red Light session, you will lie on a bed wearing protective glasses and minimal clothing under red and near-infrared light panels, which emit visible red light.
+• Session: During a PhotoBiomodulation Red Light session, you will lie on a bed wearing protective glasses and minimal clothing under red and near-infrared light panels, which emit visible red light.
+A nasal cannula will be gently placed to deliver molecular hydrogen throughout your session.
 PhotoBiomodulation Red Light is pain-free, and you may experience a mild warming sensation.

 • Increased energy production in the cells